-No, the Field of Computer Science recommends that you take the GRE, but it is not required.
-Should decide to submit GRE scores, please make every effort to use the same name that is on your passport for your GRE, TOEFL exams as well as your application.
+Please make every effort to use the same name that is on your passport for your IELTS or TOEFL exam score as well as your application.
 Names that do not match delay processing of your application as scores need to be manually found in the reports sent from ETS and matched to your application.
 Please also ensure that your birthdate matches each record.

 What do I need to know about the English Language Proficiency Requirement?